U.S. judge delays court hearing on Volkswagen 3.0-liter diesels

-WASHINGTON U.S. District Judge Charles Breyer on Tuesday delayed a court hearing set for Wednesday on Volkswagen AG's (VOWG_p.DE) plan to address 80,000 polluting Audi, Porsche and VW 3.0-liter vehicles.
+WASHINGTON (Reuters) - U.S. District Judge Charles Breyer on Tuesday delayed a court hearing set for Wednesday on Volkswagen AG's (VOWG_p.DE) plan to address 80,000 polluting Audi, Porsche and VW 3.0-liter vehicles.

 In a court order, Breyer said negotiations are continuing between the German automaker, regulators and lawyers representing owners, and he set a Dec.
 16 hearing, saying he had been advised that a delay "may produce a resolution of the outstanding issues."